By Tamsen Firestone, author of Daring to Love

 There are two fundamental guidelines for dealing with your anger:

-These guidelines indicate two mantras to remember when dealing with anger.
+These guidelines indicate two mantras to remember when dealing with relationship anger.
 First, fully feel your angry feelings.
-Don’t judge them or minimize them.
-Don’t try to avoid them or push them down.
+Don’t judge them or minimize them and don’t try to avoid them or push them down.
 Feel them all the way.
 It is important not to skip over these feelings, because they will influence your behavior anyway.

 Second, decide how you are going to act.
-How are you going to express your anger?
+How are you going to express your anger toward your partner?
 You want to communicate your feelings, you want to be heard, and you want to engage in a constructive dialogue.
 So, how do you do that?

 When your partner is angry with you